tjluoma/John-Cleese-on-Creativity/Transcript.markdown

 We've become *fascinated* by the fact that we can usually describe the way in which people function at work in terms of two modes: open and closed.

-So what i can just add now is that creativity is *not* possible in the closed mode.
+So what I can just add now is that creativity is *not* possible in the closed mode.
 (6:10)

 > Ok, so how many American network TV executives does it take to screw in a lightbulb?
 Answer: Does it *have* to be a lightbulb?
 How many doorke--